-The objective of the Regional Jobs Precinct (RJP) program is to provide a more streamlined planning process to drive investment and development in regional NSW.
+The objective of the Regional Jobs Precinct (RJP) program is to drive investment and development in regional NSW.
 The RJP program focuses specifically on targeted locations that are ready for development and will support thriving industries and job creation.
 SMEC has been engaged by Department of Regional NSW (DRNSW) to prepare an assessment of infrastructure needs to help attract new business to the South Jerrabomberra region, and support job growth.